SomeAnticsDev/someantics.dev/src/streams/2022-07-05-zag/transcript.md

 Alright, and then in… yeah, I think we can definitely just take a quick sweep at, like, the other ones.
 But before we go into the other states, let's just, like, get into what happens inside these objects and then we can do the other two states.

 So let's start with the Tab Focus.
 So if you go back to the diagram again in Excalidraw, it kind of is more like… like, if you look at the Tab Focus arrow, it goes from idle to focused.
 So that is more like a "go to focused state," basically.
 Alright, that does have, like, the synonym of, like, I'm explaining what happens in there.
 So let's go back to the code and see how do you represent this "go to focused state."
-Right, so you put a "target" property on there.
+Right, so you put a "`target`" property on there.

 <i class="timecode">[00:35:25]</i> **Ben:** Okay.